edgio-docs/edgio-docs/src/guides/basics/deployments.md

 # The site is deployed each time commits are pushed.
 The environment to which the changes are deployed
 # is based on the following rules:
 #
 # 1.)
-When pushing to master or main, changes will be deployed to the "default" environment.
+When pushing to `master` or `main`, changes will be deployed to the "production" environment.
 This environment exists
 #     by default.
 Additional environments must be created at {{ APP_URL }}.
 #
 # 2.)
-When pushing to any other branch, changes are deployed to a staging environment when a pull request is opened.
-#     A unique URL is created based on the branch and deployment number.
-This environment does not exist by default,
+When pushing to any other branch, changes are deployed to the "default" environment when a pull request is opened.
+A unique URL is created based on the branch and deployment number.
-#     you must create it using {{ APP_URL }}.
 #
-# 3.)
-When you publish a release in GitHub, the associated tag will be deployed to the production
-#     environment.
-You can push to production by creating a GitHub release, or by using the "Promote to Environment"
-#     menu when viewing a deployment in {{ APP_URL }}.
-This environment does not exist by default,
-#     you must create it using {{ APP_URL }}.
 #
-# ** In order for this action to deploy your site, you must create a deploy token from the site settings page
-# ** In order for this action to deploy your site, you must create a `deploy` command in your package.json scripts (an example is at https://github.com/layer0-docs/layer0-docs/blob/master/package.json#L11).
+# In order for this action to deploy your site, you must:
-# ** Additionally, you will need to generate a deploy token from your site settings in {{ APP_URL }} and configure it as a secret called "EDGIO_DEPLOY_TOKEN" in your repo on GitHub.
+#  - Create a deploy token from your propery's settings page.
+Copy the deploy token and add it as a secret in your repository called "EDGIO_DEPLOY_TOKEN".
+#  - Create an `edgio:deploy` command in your package.json scripts (an example is at https://github.com/edgio-docs/edgio-v7-simple-performance-example/blob/main/package.json#L10).
+#  - Your project code must be configured to use NPM or YARN.
+This action will install dependencies using the `npm ci` or `yarn install` command.
 #
-# ** Depending on your use of NPM or YARN, adjust the "Install packages" step

 name: Deploy branch to {{ PRODUCT }}